ErichHeinemann/MiniWI/MINI-WI-ESP32/readme.md

 # MINI WI ESP32

 I replaced the Arduino by an ESP32, still use an MPR121 via I2C ( GPIO-5 for SDA, GPIO-23 for SCL ) and an ADS1115 to get the differential pressure related voltage.
-While COVID and the "Chip-Missing" - Pandemic, I bought 2 (bad or worse) DP53DP which are Differential Pressure Mesurement Sensors which need 2 ADCs.
+While COVID and the "Chip-Missing" - Pandemic, I bought 2 (bad or worse) DP53DP which are Differential Pressure Mesurement Sensors which need 2 ADC-inputs on the ADS1115.

-As I had already bad experience with the ADC of the ESP, I tried to use a ADS115 and would add a MPU6050 later in the sketch.
+As I had already bad experience with the ADC of the ESP, I tried to use a ADS115 and would add a MPU6050 later in the sketch to send MIDI-CC-Messages.

 I don´t want to support a physical MIDI-Out, - to clunky wires and I did think of an internal battery but prefer an external USB-Powerbank which I could use for dirrent purposes ...
 I mainly play guitar, not MINI-WI.
-I did not implement the Joysticks because I wanted to use the fingering of a normal recorder and I didn´t had Joysticks laying around.
+I did not implement the Joysticks in the code yet because I wanted to use the fingering of a normal recorder and I didn´t had Joysticks laying around. ( update - got Joystick )

 Basically, I am a guitar-player and not a flute or sax-player.
 In school, we all had to learn to play the recorder and so, I tried to change the fingering to be the same like for a recorder.
-I moved one touch-sensor to the back, used 2 sensors for the left hand pinky and 2 for the right pinky finger and one sensor (RH6) for the thumb of the right hand. ( currently no function implemented for RH6, probably it will get a "Function"-Button for Transpose or Switching Settings )
+I moved one touch-sensor to the back, used 2 sensors for the left hand pinky and 2 for the right pinky finger and one sensor (RH6) for the thumb of the right hand.
+Currently the right-hand thumb (RH6), switches to a lower octave.

 For the body of the Mini-WI I used this material:
 - an old inner cardboard role/pipe r=3.1cm by 40cm ,
 - pimped it up with adhesive film ( one in gold and one in orange )
-- thinnest brass-tube (1m) from the hardwarestore ( around 3mm diameter )
+- thinnest brass-tube (1 meter ) from the hardwarestore ( around 3mm diameter )
 - Silicon-Tube ( 50cm ) ( aquarium accessories )
 - 12 cheap brass (looking) upholstery nails from hardwarestore ( 1cm diameter )
 - thin isolated wire